MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/who-knows-whom.md

 ## Turn off data sharing with Dynamics 365 applications

-As a user, you can always choose to opt out if you don't want Dynamics 365 Sales to analyze your communication and collaboration data.
+As a user, you can always choose to opt out if you don't want Dynamics 365 to analyze your communication and collaboration data.

 >[!NOTE]
 >You can only opt out if your Office 365 organization is in the EMEA or Asia Pacific global geography.
 More information: [Datacenter locations](/microsoft-365/enterprise/o365-data-locations?view=o365-worldwide&preserve-view=true)